-A spin-off of the Titanfall series, Apex Legends brings a modern battle royale twist (similar to PLAYERUNKNOWN'S BATTLEGROUNDS, the Battle Royale mode in Fortnite, and the Blackout mode in Call of Duty: Black Ops 4) to the fast-paced futuristic universe.
+A spin-off of the Titanfall series, Apex Legends brings a modern battle royale twist (similar to PLAYERUNKNOWN'S BATTLEGROUNDS and the Battle Royale mode in Fortnite) to the fast-paced futuristic universe.
 As such, some of the series' traditional gameplay elements (including the Titan mechs and wall-running) have been scrapped.

-As standard with similar free-to-play games, Apex Legends uses two methods for unlocking in-game cosmetics: direct purchases with multiple currencies ("Crafting Metals" for common items, "Legend Tokens" for rarer items, and "Apex Coins" for featured items, the latter of which can only be purchased with real money) and randomized loot boxes ("Apex Packs").
+As standard with similar free-to-play games, Apex Legends uses a multi-currency system (including "Crafting Metals" for common items, "Legend Tokens" for rarer items, and "Apex Coins" for featured items, the latter of which can only be purchased with real money), randomized loot boxes ("Apex Packs"), and a seasonal multi-tier Battle Pass system for time-limited rewards.
 Certain characters, mainly newer ones, must be purchased with either Legend Tokens or Apex Coins.

 Additional characters, cosmetics, weapons, maps, game modes, and quality-of-life updates have been regularly added since the game's original release.
-The game makes use of a seasonal Battle Pass system for time-limited premium rewards.
+Cross-platform multiplayer is in development.

 Apex Legends features a robust pinging feature that allows players to communicate in-game through HUD icons and character dialog.
 A single tap of the pinging button/key will place a neutral marker, while a double tap will call out hostiles in that area.
 Players can also hold down the button/key to access more options.
 All items in the world, such as weapons, ammo, attachments, ziplines, supply crates, and more, can be pinged to call them out to squadmates.

-Players can find a variety of weapons in the battlefield, each split into three ammo types (Light, Heavy, and Energy).
+Players can find a variety of weapons in the battlefield, each split into five ammo types (Light, Heavy, Energy, Shotgun, and Sniper).
 While all weapons (with some exceptions) have the same rarity, weapon attachments vary in rarity.

 In rare occasions, players can find special Legendary versions of a weapon (known as Fully Kitted weapons), all of which have a unique predetermined set of attachments (none of which can be replaced).
-In addition, some of the more powerful weapons (such as the Mastiff and Kraber) are also Legendary, can only be found in Care Packages, have ammo that cannot be replenished, and cannot use attachments.
+In addition, some of the more powerful weapons (such as the Kraber) are Heirloom, can only be found in Care Packages, have ammo that cannot be replenished, and cannot use attachments.

 - VK-47 Flatline (Heavy) - Fully-automatic assault rifle with a slow rate-of-fire.
 Can be toggled into semi-automatic for better control.
-Can equip the Anvil Receiver attachment to fire two shots at once in semi-automatic mode.
+Cannot use Barrel Stabilizer attachments.

 - Hemlok Burst AR (Heavy) - Assault rifle that fires in three-round bursts.
 Can be toggled into semi-automatic for better control.

-- HAVOC Rifle (Energy) - Fully-automatic assault rifle that must be "charged up" (by holding down the Fire button) prior to firing.
-Can equip either the Turbocharger attachment (to completely negate the charge-up process) or the Selectfire Receiver attachment (to toggle into a unique semi-automatic "railgun" mode, which must also be charged-up, that delivers powerful precision beam shots for 5 ammo each).
+- HAVOC Rifle (Energy) - Fully-automatic assault rifle that must be "spun-up" (by holding down the Fire button) prior to firing.
+Cannot use Barrel Stabilizer attachments.
+Can equip the Turbocharger attachment to negate the spin-up time entirely.
 Added on February 20, 2019.